PyBioProx/PyBioProx/paper/main.md

 channels.
 Prior to detection of fluorescent objects, different pre-processing steps may be performed to improve detection accuracy.
 PyDist provides a limited number of pre-processing options derived from the `scipy.ndimage` package.
-Image data in _fig 3_ was pre-processed with an unsharp mask in imageJ to enhance image sharpness followed by processing with a multidimensional Gaussian filter (`scipy.ndimage.gaussian_filter`) at a sigma of `1` in PyDist is used to reduce single-pixel scale noise prior to object detection.
+Alternatively, pre-processing of images can be performed in another program such as ImageJ and then transfered to PyDist.
 Following pre-processing, binary 2D/3D arrays are generated to define regions containing ‘on’ (1) and ‘off’ (0) pixels representing positive and negative signal.
 PyDist provides a range of thresholding methods from the scikit-image package to define positive and negative signal [3](#3).
+The Otsu thresholding method is used in the examples presented in this paper [4](#4) A comparison operator is then used to generate binary 2D/3D images.
-A comparison operator is then used to generate binary 2D/3D images.
-Unless specified otherwise, the Otsu thresholding method is used in the examples presented in this paper [4](#4).
 Alternatively, users can provide PyDist with binary images that have been previously thresholded in another program.
 Connected regions of ‘on’ pixels are then labelled as unique objects using the `scipy.ndimage.label` function.
 Size exclusion criteria can then be used to